dotnet/docs-aspire/docs/extensibility/custom-client-integration.md

 # Create custom .NET Aspire client integrations

 This article is a continuation of the [Create custom .NET Aspire hosting integrations](custom-hosting-integration.md) article.
-It guides you through creating a .NET Aspire integration that uses [MailKit](https://github.com/jstedfast/MailKit) to send emails.
-This integration is then integrated into the Newsletter app you previously built.
-The previous example, omitted the creation of an integration and instead relied on the existing .NET `SmtpClient`.
+It guides you through creating a .NET Aspire client integration that uses [MailKit](https://github.com/jstedfast/MailKit) to send emails.
+This integration is then added into the Newsletter app you previously built.
+The previous example omitted the creation of a client integration and instead relied on the existing .NET `SmtpClient`.
 It's best to use MailKit's `SmtpClient` over the official .NET `SmtpClient` for sending emails, as it's more modern and supports more features/protocols.
 For more information, see [.NET SmtpClient: Remarks](/dotnet/api/system.net.mail.smtpclient#remarks).

 ## Prerequisites